Kanyinsola-S/Loaner-Vehicle-Application/README.md

 5. Custom Service Portal Development
 A simple Service Portal was built to provide a comprehensive list view of all Loaner Vehicles and their details and a widget that links directly to the Loaner Vehicle Request Catalog Item, allowing easy vehicle requests.

+**Sprint Outcome:**
+Sprint 3 delivered robust backend automation that ensures data consistency between vehicle records and servicing workflows.
+The initial version of the Service Portal boosts user engagement by offering a streamlined way to browse vehicles and submit loan requests.

+**Additional Features (Backlog Items)**
+These are not mandatory features but add-ons that can further improve the application.
+In Agile projects, we call these backlog items—ideas or enhancements that are valuable but not immediately prioritized for the main sprints.
+They can be picked up later based on time, capacity, or user feedback.
+Some of the proposed backlog features include:

+Advanced dashboards and reporting for tracking vehicle usage and servicing trends

+Knowledge Base integration for support and user self-service

+Enhanced widgets and filters in the Service Portal for a smoother user experience

+Real-time request tracking and servicing progress for requesters

+## Tech Stacks
+Platform: ServiceNow App Engine Studio

+Client-Side: GlideForm APIs, Client Scripts

+Server-Side: Business Rules, Script Includes

+Service Portal: Widgets, Catalog Items, UI Pages, HTML & CSS

+Source Control: GitHub for backup, version control

+## Problems Encountered
+1. Scripting Challenges
+I don’t know how to code, so writing JavaScript for business rules and logic was tough.
+I had to learn JavaScript basics (still not sure I like it 😂), and it slowed me down at first.

+2. Technical Issues with My PDI
+My ServiceNow instance was released, and I got a message warning me.
+I had to back up my app and data using GitHub.
+Restoring it was stressful—some files failed, and I got errors like "application already exists" or "update set skipped."
+A real lesson in managing environments.

+## Lessons Learned
+Leverage out-of-box solutions to build faster—don’t reinvent the wheel

+A working solution doesn’t require advanced coding—logic and persistence go a long way

+Documenting and backing up regularly saves time and stress

+Always test access and automation as if you’re the end user

+## Next Steps
+Keep learning.
+Keep building.
+This is just the beginning.